caksoylar/keymap-drawer/KEYMAP_SPEC.md

 ## `layout`

 This field provides information about the physical layout of the keyboard, i.e., the location and sizes of individual keys.
-`keymap-drawer` understands two types of physical layout descriptions, with corresponding sub-fields under the `layout` field.
+`keymap-drawer` understands three types of physical layout descriptions, with corresponding sub-fields under the `layout` field.

 ### QMK `info.json` specification